aselshall/ads/HAB_RA.md

 - A modest stipend of $5,000 will be provided, at a rate of $13/hour for an undergraduate student or $15/hour for a graduate student.

 #### Application
 This is a great opportunity to gain hands-on research experience and contribute to the development of new tools for managing harmful algal blooms.
-If you are passionate about environmental data science, please send a brief cover letter descripting your Python experience and your interest in the project and your resume to [Dr. Ahmed S. Elshall](mailto:aelshall@fgcu.edu).
+If you are interested, please send a brief cover letter describing your Python experience, and your resume to [Dr. Ahmed S. Elshall](mailto:aelshall@fgcu.edu).
 I look forward to hearing from you!